simonjanssen/portal/README.md

 This is a hybrid repository containing python scripts to export trained models as ONNX-files, and to run predictions with these ONNX-models in Rust.

 ## Quickstart

+### Step 1: Create ONNX Export
+Choosing from one of the available providers, create an ONNX model file.
+Export scripts from the offiical repositories / docs are linked in the table below.

+### Step 2: Run Predictions in Rust
 ```bash
 cargo run --release -- --image images/bus.jpg --model checkpoints/model.onnx
 ```